Cannabis cultivation: Vegetative

 Duration: 1–2 months indoors.
 In this stage the plant needs a significant amount of light and nutrients, depending on the genetics of the particular plant.
 It continues to grow vertically and produce new leaves.
 The sex is starting to reveal itself, which is a sign that the next stage begins.
 Concurrently the root system expands downwards in search of more water and food.

 When the plant possesses seven sets of true leaves and the 8th is barely visible in the center of the growth tip, or shoot apical meristem (SAM), the plant has entered the vegetative phase of growth.
 During the vegetative phase, the plant directs its energy resources primarily to the growth of leaves, stems, and roots.
 A strong root system is required for strong floral development.
 A plant needs 1 or 2 months to mature before blooming.
 The plant is ready when it has revealed its sex.
 Plant size is a good indicator of sex.
 Females tend to be shorter and branchier due to their raceme type inflorescence than males, whose flowers grow in panicles.
 The males are then usually culled when they are identified, so that the females will not be pollinated, thus producing parthenocarpic fruits (popularly called "sinsemilla", meaning "without seed").

-During the vegetative phase, cultivators generally employ an 18- to 24-hour photoperiod because the plants grow more quickly if they receive more light, although a warmer and cooler period are required for optimal health.
+During the vegetative phase, cultivators generally employ an 18- to 24-hour photoperiod because the plants grow more quickly if they receive more light, although a warmer and cooler periods are required for optimal health.
 Although no dark period is required, there is debate among cultivators as to whether a dark period is beneficial, and many continue to employ a dark period.
 Energy savings often support using a dark period, as plants undergo late day decline and therefore lighting during the late night hours is less effective.

 The amount of time to grow a cannabis plant indoors in the vegetative stage depends on the size of the flower, the light used, the size of the space, and how many plants are intended to flower at once, and how big the strain gets in "the stretch" (i.e., the first two weeks of flowering).

 Cannabis cultivators employ fertilizers high in nitrogen and potassium during the vegetative stage, as well as a complete micronutrient fertilizer.
 The strength of the fertilizer is gradually increased as the plants grow and become more hardy.